craig-sanders/tftp-stuff/cz/extras/README.md

 network that has access to the tftp server or the /tftp/ directory in the httpd config.

-# custom-ocs-2
+---

+ - `custom-ocs-2`

- - custom setup for clonezilla. also downloads and makes use of the following files:
+ custom setup for clonezilla. also downloads and makes use of the following files:

-# bash.aliases
+ - `bash.aliases`

- - useful aliases added to the shell
+ useful aliases added to the shell

-# cz.profile.add
+ - `cz.profile.add`

- - added to the shell's various profile files
+ added to the shell's various profile files

-# cz.ssh.keys
+ - `cz.ssh.keys`

- - ssh keys that are automatically added to user's and root's `~/.ssh/authorized_keys` file.
+ ssh keys that are automatically added to user's and root's `~/.ssh/authorized_keys` file.